-Host Supervisor: This position is available with Prof. Andreas Auinger.
+Host Supervisor: This position is supervised by Dr. Andreas Auinger.
 Andreas Auinger is head of studies of the master study programme Digital Business Management and head of the of the Digital Business research group at the FHO.
 He has led and worked on more than 15 R&D projects over the last 13 years as far as Digital Business, Digital Marketing and Information Systems are concerned.

 Host Institution: The research group Digital Business of FHO investigates the continuous development in the field of digital media and how it creates changes on both an organizational and a societal level.
 Main research topics of the group are marketing, Internet business models, digital retail and decision-making processes in online-environments.
 The methods used range from the traditional methods of empirical social research to innovative procedures from cognitive neurosciences.

 Academic Supervisor: Since FHO does not provide PhD programs academic supervision for the PhD will be held by Prof. Höller at Johannes Kepler University Linz (JKU).
 Prof. Höller is head of the Institute for Digital Business at JKU.
 He studied business administration and law and received doctorates in both from JKU.
 He qualified as an associate professor for information processing and information law.